 How do I stay updated on the latest information on school reopening?

 We will utilize our district website, mobile app, facebook page, twitter accounts, and provide families with updates through our Infinite Campus Messenger system.
-You can always get in touch with anyone on our administrative team, and you will find that contact information by clicking here.
+You can always get in touch with anyone on our administrative team.

 When is the first day of school and how do I access the new school calendar?

 By action of the Board of Education on July 27, the first day of school has been moved to Wednesday, September 2.
 This will be a half day, which has been our long-time tradition to have a half day on the first day of school.
 You will find our entire district calendar by clicking here, which includes a look at the entire school year.

 Our staff needs time to prepare, and this new calendar gives us that time.
 We now have a full three weeks for staff to meet, collaborate, and plan for what promises to be a unique school year.
 This time will be utilized to prepare for the logistical adjustments found within our operations plan along with a new approach to teaching and learning that will be required for 2020-21.

 Will my child attend school longer each day?
 What time does the school day begin and end?